batyuvitez/manduca/README.md

 ## Key features
 * This is suitable for **Hungarian language sites**: it has special Hungarian functions and the translation is kept up-to-date.
-* Suitable for sites want to comply with **ISO/IEC 40500:2012 (WCAG)**.
+* Suitable for sites want to comply with **WCAG 2.1**.
 * Tested in comprehensive manner: very differnt OS, browsers and assistive technologies.
-* Focus snail to improve focus changes for people uses keyboard rather than mouse.
+* Many accessibility and UX feature built in.
+* Recommended for individually designed websites

 ## Installation
 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.